Article By: Leanne Ridgeway

-SHOTGUN SAWYER‘s ‘Bury The Hatchet‘ was released on April 19th, and is available on limited vinyl press (color splatter and black vinyl), CD, and digitally on Bandcamp through Ripple Music [order here].
-It’s also now up for digital streaming through various outlets such as Spotify [link], Apple Music, and others.
+SHOTGUN SAWYER‘s ‘Bury The Hatchet‘ was released on April 19th, and is available on limited vinyl press (color splatter and black vinyl), CD, and digitally on Bandcamp through Ripple Music.
+It’s also now up for digital streaming through various outlets such as Spotify, Apple Music, and others.
 We have a Bandcamp full-album stream below, as well as their video from last Fall of “Strawberry Jam“, which is an extended live jam in the studio.
-The band is also out in the midst of a tour, the remaining dates are listed.

 01. Ain’t Tryin’ to Go Down Slow